 Entry Requirements (not applicable to Visiting Students)

 |Academic year 2022/23, Not available to visiting students (SS1)

 Feedback/Feedforward Hours 2,

 Programme Level Learning and Teaching Hours 4,

 Directed Learning and Independent Learning Hours

 |Additional Information (Assessment)

 - Oral presentation, about mid-way through the course, which gives students the opportunity to demonstrate their developing knowledge and critical understanding of the theories and practices of immersion and bilingual education relevant to Gaelic-medium education in Scotland.
+This presentation will either be in person or online, to be confirmed.
 (Learning Outcomes 1-5)